entelognathus/Arthrodire-phylogeny/Character list of new matrix.md

 347. Preorbital plate bearing a well-developed descending lamina: absent (0); present (1).
 >  - Elongated preorbital plates with broad descending laminae are present in some derived incisoscutoids, such as *Bullerichthys*, *Camuropiscis*, and *Rolfosteus*.

-348. Dermal contact between submarginal and suborbital plates： absent (0); present (1).
+348. Dermal contact between postsuborbital and marginal plates： absent (0); present (1).
 >  - In *Tubonasus*, *Camuropiscis*, *Rolfosteus*, and *Fallacosteus*, the postsuborbital plate sutures with the marginal plate and separates the suborbital from the submarginal plate.

 349. Pre-endolymphatic thickening: absent (0); present (1).